The best British crime dramas: bingeworthy shows to stream now

 Out There

 Martin Clunes is "perfectly cast" in ITV's "very watchable" crime drama "Out There", said The Telegraph.
 He plays Nathan, a Welsh farmer whose vulnerable son Johnny is drawn into a county-lines drug-running operation.The first episode is "slow and steady", introducing us to various characters, including Eiry Thomas as a "determined local bobby", and Gerran Howell and Carly-Sophia Davies, who play the siblings responsible for "getting Johnny involved in this mess".
-But over the course of the series it "ramps up to great effect, turning it into a thriller".
+But over the course of the series it "ramps up to great effect, turning into a thriller".

 Virdee

 This "glossy" new BBC detective drama is set and filmed entirely in Bradford, said Radio Times.
 The action follows detective Virdee (Staz Nair) as he hunts down a killer who is targeting the city's Asian community, while struggling with his chaotic personal life.
-Crafted in a "meticulous manner", viewers are given an insight into each of Virdee's family members' inner worlds; it isn't easy to pack "all that richness" into just six episodes, but the series' writer A.A.
+Crafted in a "meticulous manner", viewers are given an insight into each of Virdee's family members' inner worlds; it isn't easy to pack "all of that richness" into just six episodes, but the series' writer A.A.
 Dhand "pulls it off in spectacular style".
 There's "no wasted dialogue" or scenes crammed with too much information.
-Instead, "Virdee" delivers all the "action and twists you'd expect from a high-budget blockbuster".
+Instead, "Virdee" delivers all the "action and twists you'd expect in a high-budget blockbuster".

 BBC iPlayer